IBM/mi-prometheus/docs/source/research/3_cog.rst

 Visualization
 --------------

-Youu can visualize the model behaviour with the visualization tool.It shows the attentions over the questions and the images overtime:
+You can visualize the model behaviour with the visualization tool.It shows the attentions over the questions and the images overtime:

 You need to add the option --visualize {-1,0,1,2,3} to your command.
 Activate dynamic visualization (Warning: will require user interaction):
                         -1: disabled (DEFAULT)